 Mosquito Repellent

 It helps to wear long sleeves and pants or long dresses at night and pack at least 30% DEET spray or wipes.
 I prefer the wipes on my skin because the scent is not as strong as an involuntary inhalant.
-It’s easier to get full coverage with the wipes and they’re individually packaged so you can just throw a couple in your bag.
-Alternatively, I use the spray by indirectly applying to my clothing.
+It’s easier to get full coverage with the wipes, and they’re individually packaged so you can just throw a couple in your bag.
+Alternatively, I use the spray by indirectly applying it to my clothing.

 Diarrhea Medication